 Web Banner Designs That Get Clicked

 Web banner designs are increasingly important as businesses transition from newspaper and traditional advertising to the Web.
 Online news, blogs and social networking venues like Facebook, LinkedIn and Twitter are proliferating.
 They offer a more precise way to reach potential customers.
 Creating effective Web banner designs is just the digital sister of print ad design.
-The differences are many though the objective is the same.
+The differences are many though the aim is the same.

 Fast loading and attention-getting